sunshinecuneo/unit-4-game/README.md

 I have a hard time knowing where to start and often get stuck and don't know how to get unstuck.
-Thanks to my tutor for help, Sarah for a few valuable minutes of her lunch time one day and as always Sangeetha for her dilignece in nudging me the right direction and helping me figure things out.
-Soory I frustrate you Sangeetha!
+Thanks to my tutor for help, Sarah for a few valuable minutes of her lunch time one day and as always Sangeetha for her diligence in nudging me the right direction and helping me figure things out.
+Sorry I frustrate you Sangeetha!

 On to the next assignment!
 UGH!! :)